w3f/General-Grants-Program/grants/speculative/open_square_network.md

 of Polkadot.
 We aim to attract thousands of middle and small sized enterprises and millions of developers in China for the first phase.
 This platform is a trial to evolve the human resource market.
 First phase features include:
 - Bounty funders can fund a bounty, while hunters can apply it.
-- Funders can mining powers by successful collaboration with hunters.
+- Funders can get mining powers by successful collaboration with hunters.
 - Reputation of both funders and hunters will be calculated based on the finished bounty and remarks.
 - Aim to maintain relatively long collaboration between bounty funders and hunters.
 - Platform fairness and transparency will be provided by on-chain governance.